Academic Misconduct Allegation

 These are considered when determining an outcome.

-What happens in a meeting with the AIU or the Authorised Officer?
+What happens in a meeting with the Unit Convenor?

 You will be able to explain your situation, clarify details, and present evidence.
-The AIU or the Authorised Officer will ask questions and then decide on the outcome.
+The Unit Convenor will ask questions and then decide on the outcome.

 You can bring an SSA Advocate as your support person.
 Contact us early so we can prepare with you.